silviot/edx-platform-wiki/Opaque-Keys.md

 `CourseKey`s identify courses.
 A `SlashSeparatedCourseKey` is the course key used for old style `org/course/run` identifiers; a `CourseLocator` is a course key that supports the new style `org+offering` identifier that provides more flexibility in naming conventions.

-A `DefinitionKey` is a type of `OpaqueKey` that will be used to identify an XBlock scope.
-Implementation of `DefinitionKey`s is reserved for a later point in the Opaque Key transition.
+A `DefinitionKey` is a type of `OpaqueKey` that will be used to identify an XBlock's reusable content.

-A `UsageKey` identifies an XBlock usage. `BlockUsageLocator`s identify a block (aka module) situated within a particular course.
+A `UsageKey` identifies an XBlock usage in a particular context (usually a course). `Location`s and `BlockUsageLocator`s are examples.

 A `Location` is both a `DefinitionKey` and a `UsageKey`. `Location`s identify a particular module within a course; they also know about the module's XBlock scope.

 An `AssetKey` supports static assets.
 Typically these are uploaded by course authors through Studio.

-The classes `SlashSeparatedCourseKey` and `Location` both have the `toDeprecatedString` method.
-This method enables users to get the CourseKey in the old-style "org/course/run" format.
+The classes `SlashSeparatedCourseKey` and `Location` both have the `to_deprecated_string` method and `from_deprecated_string` classmethod.
+This method enables users to serialize and deserialize the CourseKey in the old-style "org/course/run" format and the `Location` in the `i4x://org/course/category/id` format.

 ### Utilizing Keys